sait-wbdv/fall-2021/src/courses/cpnt260/day01.md

 Body
   : The part of the HTML document where your content goes Elements
-  : The building blog of html content.
+  : The building block of html content.
 Each element is defined by an opening and closing tag.
 Head
-  : The part of the HTML document where your metadata, links to stylesheets, and javascript links go Nesting
+  : The metadata of a document including links to stylesheets and javascript Nesting
   : The parent - child relationship between elements.
 Placing content elements such as images and text inside containing elements such as articles and sections.
 Tags